balatvm/redux-breakpoint/README.md

 ```

 That's all it takes.
-It's just one example.
 When your application grows, you might need more Components/Container to be aware of breakpoints.
-So it does make sense to keep the breakpoint in store and the calculation logic in reducer.
+So it is better to keep the breakpoint/width data in store and the breakpoint calculation logic in reducer.

-## Available breakpoints
+## Available variables
-   _isExtraSmall, isSmall, isMedium, isLarge, isExtraLarge_.
+   _width, isExtraSmall, isSmall, isMedium, isLarge, isExtraLarge_.
 (The breakpoint calculation is same as bootstrap's [breakpoint](https://v4-alpha.getbootstrap.com/layout/overview/).

-   Apart from these store breakpoint variables,  _width_  and _height_ also available.
-So if you want your custom breakpoint logic, you can use these.

-   Store is dispatched for width or height change, so that you have the full flexiblity to have your own logic based on the width and even height.
+   Since, store is dispatched for every width change, you have the full flexiblity to have your own breakpoint logic based on the width.

-   "Why store is dispatched for every width/height change instead of only breakpoint change ?" - You may ask.
+   "Why store is dispatched for every width change instead of only breakpoint change ?" - You may ask.

    Answer - If we dispatch only for breakpoint change (Small to Medium), we're taking away the flexibility of having our own breakpoint.
 We consider that every pixel is a breakpoint.
 That's why we named our action type as 'BREAKPOINT_CHANGE' instead of 'SIZE_CHANGE'.